 Maine Diocesan Council of Catholic Women

-Our Mission: "To unite the Catholic Women of Maine in spirituality, leadership and service.
-Responding with Gospel values to the needs of the Church and society with direction and action.”
+The mission of the Maine Diocesan Council of Catholic Women (MDCCW) is to "unite the Catholic Women of Maine in spirituality, leadership, and service - responding with Gospel values to the needs of the Church and society with direction and action."

 The Maine Diocesan Council of Catholic Women meetings are held in various parishes throughout the state on the fourth Saturday in January, April, July and October.
 A one day Assembly is held in the even year and a two day convention is held on the odd year.